suveshpandey/Image-Search-Engine/README.md

 # Image-Search-Engine

-The Image Search Engine is a user-friendly web tool utilizing the Unsplash API for swiftly finding high-quality images.
-Key features include seamless search functionality, infinite scrolling for browsing ease, and optimized design for all devices.
+Welcome to the Image Search Engine, a user-friendly web application designed to help you find stunning images quickly and easily.
+Powered by the Unsplash API, this tool allows you to search for high-quality photos based on any keyword.
+Simply enter your search term, hit the search button, and browse through a curated selection of beautiful images.

+Key Features:
+  - Responsive Design: Optimized for both desktop and mobile devices to ensure a seamless experience across all screen sizes.
+  - Infinite Scrolling: Load more images effortlessly with the "Show more" button.
+  - High-Quality Images: Access a vast library of high-resolution photos from Unsplash.
+  - Smooth Animations: Enjoy a visually appealing interface with smooth transitions and animations.
+  - User-Friendly Interface: Simple and intuitive design for easy navigation and use.